-Under Texas Penal Code § 31.04, the offense of theft of service occurs when an employer "intentionally or knowingly secures the performance of the service by agreeing to provide compensation and, after the service is rendered, fails to make full payment after receiving notice demanding payment."
-Evidence of partial payment of wages alone is not a defense to an employer's intent to avoid payment for a service.
+Under Texas Penal Code § 31.04, the offense of wage theft of service occurs when an employer "intentionally or knowingly secures the performance of the service by agreeing to provide compensation and, after the service is rendered, fails to make full payment after receiving notice demanding payment."
+This includes payment for overtime.
+An employer's partial payment of wages alone is not a defense to wage theft.
+Information and forms for filing a wage claim are available from the TWC.